Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: The saltation matrix and how to use it

 which holds to first order.
-This monodromy matrix captures the change in perturbations from one cycle through the orbit to the next and the eigenvalues (called \textbf{Floquet multipliers} \cite{leine2004dynamics}) determine the stability of the trajectory.
-Namely, if the eigenvalues all have magnitude less than one then the system is asymptotically stable \cite{leine2004dynamics}.
+This monodromy matrix captures the change in variations from one cycle through the orbit to the next and its eigenvalues (called \textbf{Floquet multipliers} \cite{leine2004dynamics}) determine the stability of the trajectory.
+Namely, if the eigenvalues all have magnitude less than one then the reference point is asymptotically stable ($\delta x(t)$ is driven to zero) \cite{leine2004dynamics}.

 Related to the monodromy matrix, a common technique to analyze stability of periodic systems is to analyze the return/Poincaré map \cite{leine2004dynamics}.
-A \textbf{Poincaré map} $\mathcal{P}(x)$ converts the continuous-time system to a discrete map.
-For an autonomous system with $n$ states and a limit cycle $L$, the Poincaré map is defined about a fixed point $x^*$ on $L$ and an $n-1$ dimensional hyper-plane transverse to the flow $F$ called the Poincaré section $S$, with $x^*\in S$.
-The Poincaré map captures how points move along the Poincaré section after one cycle ($\mathcal{P}:S \mapsto S$).
+A \textbf{Poincaré map} $\mathcal{P}$ converts the continuous-time system to a discrete map.
+For an autonomous system with $n$ states and a limit cycle $L$, the Poincaré map is defined about a point $x^*$ on $L$ and an $n-1$ dimensional hyper-plane transverse to the flow $F$ called the Poincaré section $S$, with $x^*\in S$ and $x^*$ a fixed point of $\mathcal{P}$.
+The Poincaré map captures how points move along the Poincaré section after one cycle ($\mathcal{P}:S \to S$).
 Stability of the fixed point is often computed by taking the Jacobian of the Poincaré map and analyzing its eigenvalues.
-If the eigenvalues are less than one (the requirements for stability for a discrete system), the fixed point $x^*$ is stable.
+If all eigenvalues are within the unit circle (the requirements for stability for a discrete system), the fixed point $x^*$ is stable.
+Note that the Poincaré map only considers the state in which a trajectory crosses the Poincaré section and is not generally a function of time.
+Asymptotic stability of the fixed point indicates perturbed trajectories will converge to the limit cycle, but a constant phase offset may persist ($\delta x(t)$ can never be driven to zero, only to some finite limit).
+As such, variations along the direction of flow along the limit cycle are invariant for autonomous systems.

-Note that for the autonomous case, the dimensionality of the system is reduced by one due to the embedding.
-For the non-autonomous case, a Poincaré section in state space cannot be defined because it does not regard the dependency on time.
-Instead, the trajectory is augmented with a periodic time coordinate on $S^1$, and the Poincaré section is now defined to be at the end of each period $T$.
+For the autonomous case, the dimension of the system is reduced by one due to the embedding of the $n-1$ dimensional Poincaré section into the state space of dimension $n$.
+On the other hand, non-autonomous systems depend explicitly on time and the Poincaré map must be augmented to consider this time dependency \cite[Ch.
+9.1]{leine2004dynamics}.
+To do this, the trajectory is augmented with a periodic time coordinate on $S^1$, and the Poincaré section is now defined to be at the end of each period $T$.
 In this case, the Poincaré map and its Jacobian are in the full $n$ space, as the Poincaré section is defined on the added time coordinate.